BTBurke/sherpa.json-spec/README.md

 Dependencies that are only needed for development of the package, e.g., test framework or building documentation.

+### osVersions

+Type:  `array` of `string`

+For recipes that depend on a particular version of OS, list the appropriate OS types that are valid.
+For example, for recipes that only work with APT package managers, ['ubuntu', 'debian'] might be appropriate.

 ### resolutions (not supported as of 0.1.0, to be added in future releases)